AlexBlandin/GreenbookClub/problems.md

     Output: 1

+# Letterful Substring

+Given the string S of length N, determine the length of the longest substring in which the number of occurrences of each letter in that substring are equal.

+    Input: "ababbcbc"
+    Output: 4

+    Input: "aabcde"
+    Output: 5

+    Input: "aaaa"
+    Output: 4

+    Input: "daababbd"
+    Output: 6

 # Water Trap (Last seen 2021-11-29)

 Imagine a histogram (bar graph).
 Design an algorithm to compute the volume of